 Precautionary Measures Regarding the COVID -19 Virus

-First and foremost we DO NOT have any issues related the virus within the Johnson County Sheriff’s Office Detention Centers.
-However, it is our intent to take precautionary measures to help minimize the chance and protect the well-being of the inmates, officers and all staff within theDetention facilities.
-We apologize for any inconvenience in advance.
+As the COVID-19 virus continues to spread in our community, the Johnson County Sheriff’s Office Detention Bureau is continuously updating our precautionary measures to protect the well-being of inmates, officers and all staff within the Detention facilities.

 Again, the health and safety of our community is our top priority.
-We will continue to monitor and take precautionary measure on an as needed basis.
+We will continue to monitor and take precautionary measures on an as needed basis.
 We will also do our best to communicate any changes.

 For more information regarding inmate visitation, please refer to our visitation rules.